 I love getting excited for movies, I love when horror flicks become popular and impact the cultural zeitgeist.
 That’s something that should always be celebrated.
 It’s a good thing when a horror feature breaks through to the mainstream and hits the ground running.
 But there are times when the hype can get so real that it almost feels suffocating.

-While I try to give everything the benefit of the doubt at this point, I’ll admit that when I was a little younger I easily dismissed movies that were “too popular.”
-In fact, I’ve only started getting over that in recent years.
-There was something about a film that was so oversaturated to the point where it was unavoidable that it almost encourages not wanting to see it.
+While I try to give everything the benefit of the doubt at this point, I’ll admit that when I was younger I easily dismissed movies that were “too popular.”
+In fact, I’ve only started getting over that in more recent years.
+There was something about a film that was oversaturated to the point where it almost makes you not want to see it.

 To some degree, it’s unfair.
 It’s all great press and I think independent horror would love to have the problem of being oversaturated.
 A film should always be taken on its own merits.